 First, a seminary program for the priesthood in a sacramental church

-would take some three years and include over a
+would take some three years and include over a thousand hours of

-substance of

 such training, without the lectures and the interaction between

 students and professors.

 Second, the intent of any candidate's Bishop is to be as flexible as

 possible in the application of the program.
-School
+Schoolwork already done

-It should also be noted here that the division
+It should also be noted here that the division of the following

-and “The Celtic Church" is somewhat artificial.
+Celtic Church" is somewhat artificial.
 In fact all of the material

-could easily have been included in a single series of sub-topics, with each
+could easily have been included in a single series of sub-topics,

-division, in addition to bringing a greater
+However, the present division, in addition to bringing a greater

 degree of clarity to the organization of the material, accentuates

 the intent of the formation program.
 Since we live in the Western

-priests will work within that world, the basic
+priests will work within that world, the basic theological formation

-since this spirit is closer to the more mystical spirit of the Orthodox
+this spirit is closer to the more mystical spirit of the Orthodox

 church than to the more rational outlook of the Western church, that

-basic formation is completed by a study of the theological outlook and
+basic formation is completed by a study of the theological outlook

-history and spirituality of the Celtic church.
+study of the history and spirituality of the Celtic church.

-All of the books indicated below are required
+All of the books indicated below are required unless

 Part I. The Western Church

-A general introduction to philosophy, which is
+A general introduction to philosophy, which is usually done in

-another may be substituted.
+may be substituted.

 Jenny Teichman and Catherine C. Evans, PHILOSOPHY: A BEGINNER'S

 GUIDE, 2nd ed., Cambridge, MA: Blackwell, 1995.

-C. E. M. Joad, GUIDE TO PHILOSOPHY, New York: Dover, 1957
+C. E. M. Joad, GUIDE TO PHILOSOPHY, New York, NY: Dover, 1957

 (originally 1936).
 (More thorough than the first book, accentuating

 major themes in philosophy.)